The Lady of Cofitachequi: Legacy

 The Lady of Cofitachequi stands as a symbol of both power and resilience.
 She embodied the capacity of Southeastern women to hold paramount authority in times of crisis, while her kingdom demonstrates the scale of Mississippian political centralization.
-Modern historians emphasize that Cofitachequi (Yupaha) was a union of many towns and peoples, not a single “tribe,” and that its linguistic and cultural diversity is often misunderstood.
+Modern historians emphasize that Cofitachequi was a union of many towns and peoples, not a single “tribe,” and that its linguistic and cultural diversity is often misunderstood.
 The persistence of Orada/Olata traditions shows that women’s leadership was integral to the governance of the region long before European contact.